Colorado governor to sign abortion, transgender care bills

 Conservative states are pushing back.
 Idaho passed a bill that outlaws providing a minor with abortion pills or helping them leave the state to terminate a pregnancy without their parents’ consent.

+Visits to Colorado’s abortion clinics have increased by about a third since the Supreme Court ruling and wait times for an appointment have increased from one or two days up to three weeks, according to state lawmakers.
+They also expect an increase in wait times for gender-affirming care.

 Also on Friday, Polis is expected to sign a law that outlaws “deceptive practices” by anti-abortion centers, which are known to market themselves as abortion clinics, but don’t actually offer the procedure.
 Instead, they attempt to convince patients to not terminate their pregnancies.
+The bill would also prohibit sites from offering to reverse a medical abortion.

 A third bill requires large employers to offer coverage for the total cost of an abortion.
 The rule allows a carveout for employers who object on religious grounds and does not include public employees because Colorado’s constitution forbids the use of public funds for abortions.